It’s only a matter of time before the leaf peeping guides take over your timeline. Here’s where you can go to fill your feed with Instagram envy.

-For two hours each night after September 29, Art on theMART will light up the façade of one of Chicago’s most expansive buildings.
+For two hours each night, Art on theMART will light up the façade of one of Chicago’s most expansive buildings.
 Local artists are designing light sequences that project across the river onto theMART (formerly the Merchandise Mart), creating the world’s largest digital display ever.

 The new Chicago Architecture Center is also a must-see this fall.
 Learn about Chicago’s extensive role in the evolution of the skyscraper (did you know the first ever skyscraper was built here?)—and how the city is shaping the architecture of the future.
 Sitting right on the Chicago Riverwalk, you’ll also get great views of the iconic Wrigley Building and Tribune Tower from the Center’s Mies van der Rohe designed building.

-For the ultimate in architecture photo ops, take the Chicago Architecture Foundation Center River Cruise Aboard Chicago's First Lady (voted Chicago's #1 tour by TripAdvisor users), or get a behind-the-scenes peak into a slew of beautiful buildings (for free!) during the city's annual Open House Chicago, October 13-14.
+For the ultimate in architecture photo ops, take the Chicago Architecture Foundation Center River Cruise Aboard Chicago's First Lady (voted Chicago's #1 tour by TripAdvisor users).